duruwanduprecious-art/e-commerce-sales-data-cleaning/README.md

 - Jupyter Notebook
 - Microsoft Excel
 ---

 ## Data Cleaning Process
-The following cleaning steps were performed:

 ### 1. Missing Value Handling
-- Checked for null values across all columns
+Missing values were checked across all columns in the dataset.
-- Replaced missing CouponCode values with '"NO COUPON"'
+Null values identified in the `CouponCode` column were replaced with `"NO COUPON"` to indicate transactions without promotional discounts.

-### 2. Duplicate Check
+### 2. Duplicate Validation
-- Verified the dataset for duplicate records
+The dataset was examined for duplicate records to ensure data consistency and reliability.

-### 3. Datatype validation
+### 3. Datatype Validation
-- Reviewed dataset datatypes to confirm consistency and suitability for analysis
-- Verified that numerical and date-related columns already contained appropriate datetypes
+Dataset datatypes were reviewed to confirm that numerical, categorical, and date-related columns were already formatted appropriately for analysis.

-### 4. Categorical Value Validation
-- Reviewed unique values within text columns
-- Checked for formatting inconsistency and spelling variations
-### 5. Text Standardization
+### 4. Text Standardization
+Categorical columns were cleaned by:
-- Removed unnecessary spaces from categorical columns
+- Removing unnecessary spaces
+- Standardizing capitalization
-- Standardized text capitalization for consistency
+- Ensuring consistent text formatting

+### 5. Categorical Value Validation
+Unique values within categorical columns were reviewed to identify formatting inconsistencies and spelling variations.

-### 6. Numercal Validation
+### 6. Numerical Validation
-- Validated TotalPrice calculations using:
+A validation check was performed on the `TotalPrice` column to confirm that:

-  TotalPrice = Quantity x UnitPrice
+`TotalPrice = Quantity × UnitPrice`

+The calculations were verified successfully across the dataset.

 ### 7. Exporting Cleaned Dataset
-- Exported the cleaned dataset for further analysis
+The cleaned dataset was exported successfully for further analysis and reporting.

 ---

-## Key Cleaning Outcomes
-- Missing values were suceefully handled
-- No duplicate records were identified
-- Text inconsistencies were standardized
-- Numerical calculations were validated
-- The dataset was prepared sucessufully for exploratory data analysis
+## Skills Demonstrated

+This project demonstrates practical skills in:

+- Data Cleaning
+- Data Validation
+- Data Preprocessing
+- Data Quality Assessment
+- Python Programming
+- pandas Data Manipulation
+- Dataset Documentation

 ---

+## Files Included

+- Raw dataset (.xlsx)
+- Cleaned dataset (.xlsx)
+- Jupyter Notebook (.ipynb)
+- HTML version of notebook (.html)
+- README documentation

+---

+## Future Work

+The cleaned dataset from this project will be used for:

+- Exploratory Data Analysis (EDA)
+- Sales trend analysis
+- Customer behavior analysis
+- Revenue analysis
--
+- SQL-based business querying

+---

+## Conclusion

+This project successfully cleaned and prepared an e-commerce sales dataset for downstream analysis.

+The cleaning process improved dataset consistency, validated numerical accuracy, standardized categorical values, and ensured overall data reliability for future analytical tasks.